Nikhil-Kumaran/copilot-hackathon/readme.md

 ## What's next for FinSense:

-Up-next is to develop this application with more advanced features and functionalities to help financially take control of their expenses and keep track of it.
+Up-next is to develop this application with more advanced features and functionalities and add more statistic visualisations.

 ## Team Members: